Why is using video for sales emails a smarter way to engage prospects and advance deals?

 Example 2: The “Let Me Buy You a Drank” Approach

 Grabbing your prospects’ attention before a big conference like INBOUND is difficult, but the team at Bizible used a fun, attention-grabbing video to invite prospects to grab a drink live at the event.
 In the video, they used actual beers as a prop to cheers and showed off their sparkling personalities to beckon prospects to share a bevvie.
 Soon, they were busy booking meetings.

 In addition to being your best friend, your pup might just be the secret weapon you need to close a deal.
 Amelia McColl from Rant & Rave showcased her pooch, got a quick response, and managed to land a new customer.

 Example 4: Walk a Mile in Your Prospect’s Shoes

-Sending video emails can be an incomparable tool at any stage in your sales cycle—from cold calling videos to deal progression emails to congratulatory emails after pen signs paper.
+Sending video emails can be incomparable at any stage in your sales cycle—from cold outreach videos to deal progression emails to congratulatory emails after pen signs paper.

-Here’s a quick checklist of four key elements that are sure to make your sales video email a success:
+Below you’ll find a quick checklist of four key elements to make your sales video email successful.

-- A personalized hook in the thumbnail.
-Hold up a whiteboard with your prospect’s name on it or their company’s T-shirt or product to show that the video really is custom-made for them.
+The video thumbnail is what will ultimately get your viewer to click play.
+Make it hard for them not to.
+Hold up a whiteboard with your prospect’s name or their company’s T-shirt or product to show that the video is custom-made for them.

-- A call to action.
-Guide your prospect towards the next step.
+Guide your prospect toward the next step.
 This can be verbal or a CTA using a sales email tool.
 If you’re not 100% positive which use case they’d benefit most from, you can qualify by saying something like, “Not entirely sure if this is the issue you’re running into—we do lots of things—worth a quick chat at 2 PM next Tuesday?”